spatialanalysis/handsonspatialdata/README.md

-# introspatialdata
+# handsonspatialdata
-Bookdown for Introduction to Spatial Data Science with R
+Bookdown for Hands-On Spatial Data Science with R